 Flush-Mount Ceiling Fixtures

-When it comes to sleep-time, the darker the better, but what about the other hours spent in your bedroom?
-Readying for bed, dressing in the morning, reading, relaxing, romance… the bedroom is a busy place even during waking hours.
+When it comes to sleep time, the darker the better, but what about the other hours spent in your bedroom?
+Readying for bed, dressing in the morning, reading, relaxing, romance… a bedroom is a busy place even during waking hours.
 Those activities take a well-lit bedroom – one with several light sources layered from ceiling to bedside.

 Continue to 2 of 10 below.

 - This is the best choice for low ceilings of 9 feet or less.

 - To prevent unpleasant glare while lying in bed, choose a fixture that has a covered bottom.
 Otherwise, you’ll be looking up at a bright bulb.

 - Frosted or marbled fixtures are best for the bedroom, as clear fixtures are a bit too bright for the space.